 Under normal circumstances, young children go about their day where their actions, social interactions, and experiences allow them to learn new skills and prepare them for kindergarten readiness and future academic skills.
-As the expectations for kindergarteners continue to become more and more rigorous every year, pre-schools and child care centers spend a great deal of time and effort in collaborating with the local school district administrative teams.
+As kindergarteners’ expectations continue to become more and more rigorous every year, pre-schools and child care centers spend a great deal of time and effort in collaborating with the local school district administrative teams.
 But this year, things have been very different due to social distancing.

 Typical kindergarten readiness preparation.

-So, during these uncertain times when children are no longer attending child care and preschool, what is happening to these skills?
+So, during these uncertain times, when children are no longer attending child care and preschool, what is happening to these skills?
 Are they still being cultivated at home?
 Perhaps, to some degree, these skills are still practiced, but what about the other set of skills, the soft skills?

 What are “soft skills”?

 Some experts say that soft skills are even more important for kindergarten readiness than academic skills.
 Soft skills consist of manners, empathy, self-regulation, self-control, collaboration, confidence, creativity, and critical thinking.
 It is critical that children have soft skills developed before they can learn effectively.